Texas Woman's University: History

-Despite the social and cultural limitations for professional women at the time, the college pioneered several academic programs to meet the needs of a growing postwar economy in Texas and built a national reputation for its programs and research in textiles, food, and nutrition, awarding the college's first doctoral degrees in 1953.
-In 1950, it also developed the first nationally accredited nursing program in the state, opening at the original Parkland Hospital in downtown Dallas in 1954, and joining the Oak Ridge Institute for Nuclear Studies in the 1960s, receiving a series of research grants from the National Aeronautics and Space Administration to study the health effects on humans in space flights.
-In 1956, it established the first building in Texas dedicated solely to the instruction of library sciences.
-Finally, in 1957, the school changed its name for the fourth time to Texas Woman's University, and expanded its health sciences programs to a campus in Houston in 1960.
+Despite the social and cultural limitations for professional women at the time, the college pioneered several academic programs to meet the needs of Texas’s growing postwar economy and built a national reputation for its programs and research in textiles, food, and nutrition, awarding its first doctoral degrees in 1953.
+In 1950, it developed the first nationally accredited nursing program in the state, opening at the original Parkland Hospital in downtown Dallas in 1954, and joining the Oak Ridge Institute for Nuclear Studies in the 1960s, receiving a series of research grants from the National Aeronautics and Space Administration to study the health effects on humans of space flights.
+In 1956, it established Texas’s first building dedicated solely to the instruction of library sciences.
+Finally, in 1957, the school changed its name to "Texas Woman's University" and expanded its health sciences programs to a campus in Houston in 1960.

-The college also enjoyed a close relationship with Texas A&M University in College Station in the early and mid-twentieth century.
+The college also enjoyed a close relationship with Texas A&M University in College Station in the early and mid-20th century.
 As the only gender segregated public colleges in Texas at the time, the schools generated considerable media attention for their institutional-supported fraternizing at major sporting and social events; for several decades, a "Tessie" was named the "Aggie Sweetheart" at A&M's football rivalry matchup.
 The practice fizzled in the 1970s when each school began admitting both male and female students, although the schools do still collaborate in several academic and service programs.

 Like most non-HBCU institutions in Texas, the school originally admitted only white students.
-The university integrated in 1961, admitting its first African-American student, Alsenia Dowells, to study nursing; while Dowells only attended for one year, six more black women enrolled the following year.
-The university currently boasts a 20% black student population and is also designated as a Hispanic-serving institution, and a member of Hispanic Association of Colleges and Universities, with more than 25% of its full-time student population identifying as Hispanic or Latina.
+It integrated in 1961, admitting its first African-American student, Alsenia Dowells, to study nursing; while Dowells only attended for one year, six more black women enrolled the next year.
+The university now has a 20% black student population and is also designated as a Hispanic-serving institution and a member of Hispanic Association of Colleges and Universities, with more than 25% of its full-time student population identifying as Hispanic or Latina.
 After nearly six decades as a school for women, TWU began admitting men into its health sciences graduate school in 1972 in response to pending litigation at other universities regarding the Equal Protection Clause.
 In 1994, in anticipation of changing protocols of single-gender institutions across the United States, the school opened all of its programs to qualified men.

-Despite being a co-educational university since 1972, TWU remains overwhelmingly women, with approximately 90% of the student body being such, and it continues to place a heavy emphasis on meeting the educational needs of women.
-It remains unique among Texas higher education institutions by requiring all undergraduates, regardless of their proposed major or degree, to take three credit hours of multicultural women's studies in order to graduate.
+Despite being a co-educational university since 1972, TWU's student body remains approximately 90% women, and it continues to place a heavy emphasis on meeting the educational needs of women.
+It remains unique among Texas higher education institutions by requiring all undergraduates, regardless of their proposed major or degree, to take three credit hours of multicultural women's studies.